lefticus/constexpr_all_the_things/README.md

-# TODO: Fill in this README
+# constexpr ALL the things

+constexpr experiments in search of a C++Now talk

+by Jason Turner & Ben Deane